rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/_index.md

 1. From the main menu, select **Projects/Namespaces**.

 1. Select the namespace(s) that you want to move to a different project.
 Then click **Move**.
 You can move multiple namespaces at one.

+    >**Note:** Don't move the namespaces in the `System` project.
+Moving these namespaces can adversely affect cluster networking.

 1. Choose a new project for the new namespace and then click **Move**.
 Alternatively, you can remove the namespace from all projects by selecting **None**.